 Accident News

-1 Injured in Bakersfield Crash at Rosedale Highway and Lone Oak Drive
+1 Injured in Granite Bay Crash at Douglas Boulevard and Granite Estates Drive

-1 Injured in Fremont Motorcycle Accident on Interstate 680 Freeway near Highway 238
+1 Injured in Multi-Vehicle Accident on Highway 101 in Encino

 If you are reading this, it’s likely you are looking for the information regarding traffic collisions that happen in the state of California.
 You have come to the right place.
 Get up-to-date reports on car accidents that occur daily across the state of California.
 Several traffic collisions occur daily in California.
 Some of these mishaps include semi- truck collisions, car accidents, motorcycle, and bicycle accidents.